 Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Heating is provided by a gas combination boiler located within a kitchen cupboard.
-This serves the central heating system via radiators and also appears to provide hot water on demand.
+Heating is provided by an oil fired boiler located within one of the attached outbuildings, which serves the central heating system via radiators.